Duolingo Micro-Lessons

 Results

-• Outcome (peer-reviewed): evaluation reports meaningful beginner language learning gains using Duolingo over the study period.
+• Peer-reviewed evaluation reports meaningful beginner language learning gains using Duolingo over the study period (peer-reviewed, Jiang et al. 2021).

 BS-0009